Secure Random Sampling in Differential Privacy: Conclusion

 \section{Conclusion}

 In this paper we have presented an alternative defence to a particular floating point vulnerability in differential privacy.
 The solution we presented, using the infinite divisibility of probability distributions, is simple to understand, quick and easy to implement, difficult to attack, and generalisable to different probability distributions and system precisions.
 Of particular interest is the ability to generate samples from the Laplace distribution in a single statement of code (Section~\ref{sc:samp:lap}), with strong attack guarantees.
-We believe this is an important contribution to the literature on differential privacy in mitigating some of the risks associated with operating in a floating point environment.\todo{Add note on weaknesses of this approach, that the attack is now difficult, not impossible}
+We believe this is an important contribution to the literature on differential privacy in mitigating some of the risks associated with operating in a floating point environment.

-\begin{acks} The authors wish to thank David Malone (Hamilton Institute, Maynooth University) for useful discussions at the beginning of this project. \end{acks}
+\begin{acks} This work was supported by European Union's Horizon 2020 research and innovation programme under grant number 951911 -- AI4Media.
+The authors also wish to thank David Malone (Hamilton Institute, Maynooth University) for useful discussions at the beginning of this work. \end{acks}